Zenon: Z3: Plot

-Zenon, Sage, Dasha along with their friends Margie, Cassie, and Bronley team up to save the day.
-They evacuate everyone, even passengers in the Proto Zoa's tour bus.
-When they try to remove the Moon Dome, with each taking a hover pod, the dome is too heavy to be lifted.
+Zenon, Sage, and Dasha along with their friends Margie, Cassie, and Bronley team up with the other racers to rescue Earth's population from Selene's wrath.
+They evacuate everyone, even passengers in the tour bus belonging to Zenon's idol Proto Zoa.
+When they try to remove the Moon Dome, with each taking a hover pod, they realize that the dome is too heavy to be lifted.

-Commander Plank and Aunt Judy have been looking for Dasha.
-When they find her, they decide to help the group lift the dome.
-The dome is set off to drift into space.
-Even so, Selene destroys the rest of the base.
-Selene waves goodbye as the friends return to Earth.
-The wild weather caused by Selene has stopped.
+Upon reuniting with Dasha, Commander Plank and Aunt Judy, who had been unable to communicate with her and Zenon, decide to help the group lift the dome.
+Their combined efforts ultimately succeed, and the dome is set off to drift into space.
+Nevertheless, Selene destroys the rest of the base before waving farewell as the friends return to Earth, and the inclement weather finally dissipates.

-In the end, Sage and Zenon become close.
-Protozoa's band Microbe and a new band, Cosmic Blush, hold a concert together.
-Numbar invites Zenon to be a contestant in a new contest.
-Meanwhile, a new colony is settled on the planet Mars.
+In the end, Sage and Zenon become intimate and Protozoa's band Microbe holds a concert with a new band, Cosmic Blush.
+Pat Numbar, the host of the Galactic Teen Supreme contest, invites Zenon to compete in a new contest on Mars in order to attain a proper victory, but she declines, citing that Mars is named after the Roman god of war.
+Meanwhile, a new colony is settled on Mars.